TedHusted/awake/awake.md/awake.md

 Blurry-eyed, Adrian Cho peers at the list of recordings on his phone.
 He drags one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.

-Peering at the phone again, and despite the Tuesday at 1:10 am timestamp, he murmurs “When did I record that one?”
+Peering at the phone again, he murmurs, “When did I record that one?” despite the Tuesday at 1:10 am timestamp.

 Adrian taps play.
 His sleepy voice says:

 “I was sleeping on a cloud, weightless and warm.
 Nature sounds, a bubbling brook, I think, played over the smart speaker.
-I turned from my side to my back and realized that there was whispering in the background, coming over the speaker: ‘Accept the code, Adrian.
+I turned from my side over to my back and realized that there was whispering in the background, coming over the speaker: ‘Accept the code, Adrian.
 Accept the code.’
 The voice was cold, almost inhuman.”

 “Weird.”
 Shaking his head, Adrian starts to record his latest dream, as he did every morning.